-Prominent figures from the world of hospitality rubbed shoulders with the next generation of industry leaders at the second Plymouth University Hotel School Patrons Conference.
+- Prominent figures from the world of hospitality rubbed shoulders with the next generation of industry leaders at the second University of Plymouth Hotel School Patrons Conference.

 Hoteliers and broadcasters Alex and Olga Polizzi were among the keynote speakers at the event, where a range of awards were presented to outstanding students.